ordina-jworks/ordina-jworks.github.io/_posts/2018-08-06-Kickstarter-Trajectory-2018-Summer.md

 >I am very happy that I have been given the opportunity to follow the kickstarter trajectory.
 The first month updated my knowledge about a lot of interesting topics.
 It was especially interesting to learn about the devops technologies.
-The Devcase was very helpful to put all this new knowledge into practice.
+The DevCase was very helpful to put all this new knowledge into practice.
 It was fun to see that we could make with all these technologies an exciting application.
 This kickstarter trajectory made me excited to use this technologies to help customers.